Go to Eric

 These listeners were confirming the teller's vision and extending it further.

 In the following example, the teller seemed to be cuing his listeners to visualize and add to the portrayal:

 After the contributions from Listener #1 and Listener #2, the teller was himself inspired to add a colorful detail.
 Successful contributions are often built upon by aesthetic events that directly follow them.
 As seen in this case, listeners' descriptions can function to prompt the teller to give more information, to linger on a scene.
 Describing and embellishing by listeners is often a sign that they are enjoying a scene and want to go further into it, they do not want the scene to end just yet.
 This is the opposite of prompting or exhorting the teller to move forward in the narrative.
 Each verbal contribution by a listener can be seen as a suggestion for where the story could go, what the teller could say next.

 Asking listeners to "see" a situation, then, is perhaps one way a teller can cue his/her listeners that additional descriptions would be welcome.
 Another technique of cuing, or inviting, embellishments might be to present a general picture, which might serve to invite listeners to chime in with specifics, to fill in the blanks.
 Let us not forget all the possible gestural ways that a teller could invite this sort of participation.
 In any case, the ratifying act of participation by audience members can make a communication cycle satisfying and authentic.
 Once a cue has been dropped, inviting a certain type of audience response, the group aesthetic demands that an appropriate response be given, and the group aesthetic is not satisfied until it is given.
 Listeners in traditional communication situations understand when they have been asked to complete a communication cycle.58

-the character and outside the story, but he/she did so in an empathetic manner.
+In the following instance, a listener elaborated not on visual imagery, but on a character's inner experience.
+This listener commented from outside the character and outside the story, but he/she did so in an empathetic manner.

 In the next example, a listener commented on the treacherous behavior of Odogu's wife (she had made advances toward Ozidi and then had told her husband that Ozidi had made advances towards her).
 A few moments later, the teller built upon this comment by putting one that concurred with it into the mouth of the character, Odogu:

 Perhaps the most vivid examples of the spectators' cooperation with the bard can be seen in those instances where they subsume roles within the mythic drama, and, as it were, engage with the narrator in dialogue.59

 The storyteller sets up a dramatic situation by creating voices and then letting them speak.60 The resulting conflicts, conversations, actions and reactions, the working out of the story toward resolution -- this is what happens in the course of a storytelling session.
 A character in a traditional story can take on a life of his/her own and act in spontaneous but predictable ways.
 The teller does not own or control the characters, it is simply his/her job to put them into play in their proper setting and, together with audience members, move them along their appointed paths.
 Especially if the characters are traditional and known to all, there is no reason why audience members cannot at times speak for and as various characters.

 Before proceeding to instances of verbal roleplaying in the Ozidi performance, I would like to explain the roleplaying process in psychodrama, a form of drama therapy.
 I include psychodrama in this discussion in order to give an additional perspective on roleplaying and to suggest ways that roleplaying in traditional storytelling might be similar to and different from roleplaying in a modern internal-individualistic-psychological context.